Is it ok to edit my client’s testimonials? The answer might surprise you!

 How much can I edit my client's testimonials and feedback?

-Explore more categories: Business, Copy Writing, Marketing, Web Design
+Explore more Blog Posts by category: Business, Copywriting, Marketing, Web Design

 Affiliate Disclaimer: Some of the links used on this blog are affiliate links, which means I earn a small commission when you purchase after clicking my link or using my coupon code.
 This does not cost you anything extra, in fact, it usually saves you money!
 I only recommend brands that I have used myself and believe in.